kylenyh/knyh.github.io/README.md

 ### MATLAB (Differential Equations)

-### First order differential equations - Personal (1<sup>st</sup>)
+### First order differential equations

-### Second order differential equations - Personal (2<sup>nd</sup>)
+### Second order differential equations

-### Partial differential equations - Personal (3<sup>rd</sup>)
+### Partial differential equations

-## R Projects

-### R (Crime Mapping)
+### R

-#### First Density Map Of Thefts - Associated with UCL (1<sup>st</sup>)
+#### A Density Map Of Vehicle Thefts

-Used **R** to generate a density map illustrating thefts from vehicles in Vancouver throughout 2020.
-It utilizes crime data sourced from a specified CSV file, integrates a suitable base map, and overlays Vancouver's neighborhood boundaries and names for contextualization.
-The resulting map visually represents the spatial distribution of thefts from vehicles, aiding in the identification of hotspots and informing potential crime prevention strategies.
+* Generated a density map illustrating thefts from vehicles in Vancouver throughout 2020, using crime data from a CSV file
+* Integrated a base map and overlaid Vancouver's neighborhood boundaries and names for clear contextualization
+* Visually represented the spatial distribution of thefts, aiding in hotspot identification and informing crime prevention strategies

 **Libraries**: ggspatial, sf, sfhotspot, tidyverse

-#### A Density Map Of Fatal Shootings - Associated with UCL (2<sup>nd</sup>)
+#### A Density Map Of Fatal Shootings

-Used **R** to generate a density map illustrating fatal shootings in New York City throughout 2019, utilizing crime data sourced from a specified CSV file.
-It incorporates NYPD precinct boundaries to provide spatial context and overlays the precinct numbers on the map, facilitating a clearer understanding of the distribution of fatal shootings across the city.
-The map aids in visualizing the concentration of fatal incidents and can inform law enforcement strategies and community engagement efforts aimed at addressing gun violence in New York City.
+* Generated a density map illustrating fatal shootings in New York City throughout 2019, based on crime data from a CSV file
+* Incorporated NYPD precinct boundaries and overlaid precinct numbers on the map for enhanced spatial context
+* Visualized the concentration of fatal incidents to inform law enforcement strategies and community engagement efforts aimed at addressing gun violence

 **Libraries**: ggspatial, sf, sfhotspot, tidyverse

-#### Incidence Rate Map Of Stalking Incidents - Associated with UCL (3<sup>rd</sup>)
+#### Incidence Rate Map Of Stalking Incidents

-Used **R** to generate a choropleth map depicting the incidence rate of stalking incidents in each police division across Queensland in 2018.
-By integrating stalking counts and population data for each division, the map offers insights into the relative prevalence of stalking crimes, aiding in identifying areas of heightened concern.
-Additionally, the map can display the names of the top 10 divisions with the highest stalking rates, providing further information to guide policy-making and resource allocation efforts.
+* Created a choropleth map showing stalking incident rates across Queensland police divisions in 2018, integrating incident counts and population data
+* Provided insights into the relative prevalence of stalking crimes, highlighting areas of heightened concern
+* Identified and displayed the names of the top 10 divisions with the highest stalking rates to guide policy-making and resource allocation

 **Libraries**: leaflet, sf, readxl, tidyverse

-#### Second Density Map Of Thefts - Associated with UCL (4<sup>th</sup>)
+#### Second Density Map Of Thefts

-Used **R** to generate a a density map illustrating the prevalence of two-wheeled vehicle theft specifically within Prague in 2022.
-By utilizing kernel density estimation (KDE) and statistically significant hotspots, the map highlights areas of heightened criminal activity, offering valuable insights for law enforcement and urban planning strategies.
-To ensure accuracy, the crime data is clipped to the city boundary of Prague, providing a focused analysis tailored to the city's geographic extent.
+* Created a density map depicting two-wheeled vehicle theft prevalence in Prague during 2022
+* Used KDE to identify statistically significant hotspots, pinpointing areas of heightened criminal activity
+* Ensured accuracy by limiting crime data to Prague's city boundary, offering insights crucial for law enforcement and urban planning strategies

 **Libraries**: ggspatial, sf, sfhotspot, tidyverse

-#### Quarto Report of Crimes Types in Japan - Associated with UCL (5<sup>th</sup>)
+#### Quarto Report of Crimes Types in Japan

-Produced a Quarto report in **R**, to analyze violent crime incidence rates across prefectures in Japan and examine the highest rates for each type of violent crime.
-The report presents the variation of crime rates among prefectures and explores the relationship between violent crime rates and average income, represented by gross domestic product per capita.
-Utilizing data from a dataset, the report employs descriptive statistics and visualizations to elucidate patterns and insights relevant to crime trends and socioeconomic factors at the prefecture level.
+* Created a Quarto report in R to analyze violent crime incidence rates across prefectures in Japan
+* Utilized descriptive statistics and visualizations to examine variations in crime rates and their relationship with gross domestic product per capita
+* Explored patterns and insights regarding crime trends and socioeconomic factors at the prefecture level through data analysis and visualization

 **Libraries**: ggbeeswarm, ggrepel, gt, rvest, tidyverse

-#### Quarto Report of Crimes Types in South West BCU London - Associated with UCL (6<sup>th</sup>)
+#### Quarto Report of Crimes Types in South West BCU London

-Produced a Quarto report in **R**, to analyze certain crime types within the South West BCU of London.
-The report identifies key crime types and high-risk areas within the BCU, utilizing visual representation through a table, maps and charts for each chosen crime.
-Recommendations are provided for the tasking team's deployment, focusing on prioritizing significant crime problems and patrol areas.
-The analysis is data-driven, ensuring that resource allocation is effectively aligned with current crime trends and geographic hotspots within the South West BCU.
+* Created a detailed report in R analyzing specific crime types within the South West BCU of London
+* Utilized tables, maps, and charts to visually represent key crime types and high-risk areas
+* Provided data-driven recommendations for tasking team deployment, focusing on prioritizing crime problems and patrol areas based on current trends and geographic hotspots in the South West BCU

 **Libraries**: ggspatial, sf, sfhotspot, gt, tidyverse

-#### Quarto Report of Crimes Types in West BCU London - Associated with UCL (6<sup>th</sup>)
+#### Quarto Report of Crimes Types in West BCU London

-Produced a Quarto report in **R**, to analyze 2022 crime data for the West Area Basic Command Unit (BCU) to assess the effectiveness of police targeting and deployment.
-It identifies priority crime types and hotspots for the Local Tasking Team, calculates vehicle theft incidence rates by ward to assist in community collaboration and explores the link between deprivation and violent and sexual crime rates to support potential government funding applications.
-Limitations of the data are also discussed to acknowledge their impact on the conclusions drawn.
+* Created a Quarto report in R to analyze 2022 crime data for the West Area Basic Command Unit (BCU)
+* Identified priority crime types and hotspots for the Local Tasking Team, focusing on vehicle theft incidence rates by ward
+* Examined the relationship between deprivation levels and rates of violent and sexual crimes to inform potential government funding applications, while acknowledging limitations of the data

 **Libraries**: ggspatial, sf, sfhotspot, gt, tidyverse

-## C# Projects

-### C# ()